College Football Playoff: Bama vs OU; Clemson vs Notre Dame

 The Crimson Tide will be going for their sixth national championship in Saban’s 12 seasons.
 Swinney is in his 10th full season as Clemson’s coach.

-Alabama beat fellow SEC team Georgia in last year’s CFP title game after a 24-6 win over Clemson in their semifinal game at the Sugar Bowl.
+Alabama beat fellow SEC team Georgia in last year’s CFP title game after a 24-6 win over Clemson in its semifinal game at the Sugar Bowl.

 “We got our butts beat last year.
 I’m just thankful that we got back and has a better result,” Swinney said.
 “We make every game the biggest game of the year.
 We really do. … Our daily structure prepares us for this moment.
 I always tell them, we’re built for this.”